jeezusplays/SafeMe/README.md

 * Acknowledge safety status notification or prompts
 * Accept volunteer request for volunteer event – <i>Event to get volunteers to help out after a natural disaster</i>

-For Government users, they are able to:
+For Government, they are able to:
 * View the list of possible casualties in affected disaster areas
 * Access GPS coordinates of affected individuals that have not acknowledged safety status notifications
 * Announce the list of safe individuals